rpominov/fun-task/docs/api-reference.md

 If `failure` handler isn't provided but task fails, an exception is thrown.
 You should always provided `failure` handlers for tasks that may fail.
+If you want to ignore failure pass a `noop` failure handler explicitly.

 The `catch` handler is for errors thrown from functions passed to `map`, `chain` etc.
 [More on how it works](./exceptions.md#how-exceptions-work-in-task).